 - 1/2 liter of hot water

-- First, you need to bring the water to a boil.
+- First of all, you need to bring the water to a boil.

-- As soon as it reaches a boil, add the white vinegar and stir well.
+- As soon as it boils, add the white vinegar and stir well.

 - In the meantime, pour the baking soda into the drainpipe you’re trying to clean.

-- Pour the hot mixture of water and vinegar down the drain, where it will combine with the baking soda in the pipes.
+- Pour the hot water and vinegar mixture down the drain, where it’ll combine with the baking soda in the pipes.

 - You’ll immediately see an effervescent reaction – this is completely normal.